-Sometimes pests are sprayed in the spring, summer and fall.
+Sometimes pests are sprayed in the spring, summer, and fall.
 Other pests may only be sprayed when the adults appear or when the mites are active.
 Some spray treatments, like those for scale and mealy bugs, are typically effective only on crawlers.

 Did you know?
-With Emerald Ash Borer, you want peak amounts of insecticide in the xylem of the tree when eggs hatch and the larvae start to feed.
+With emerald ash borer, you want peak amounts of insecticide in the xylem of the tree when eggs hatch and the larvae start to feed.
 They won’t even know what hit them!
 (And, yes, we know those are a different type of eggs hatching but they’re picture perfect.)

-When it comes to trees, Carolina Tree Care incorporates IPM practices to manage tree-specific pests and prevent long-term damage; however, we view ourselves as plant health care experts first with the right level of knowledge in tree-related pest management.
+When it comes to trees and shrubs, Carolina Tree Care incorporates IPM practices to manage tree- and shrub-specific pests and prevent long-term damage; however, we view ourselves as plant health care experts first with the right level of knowledge in tree- and shrub-related pest management.

 While North and South Carolina terrain stretches from the beaches of the Atlantic coast to the Blue Ridge Mountains, most of the state vegetation is primarily categorized in USDA Zones 6 and 7.